As soon as the first liposuction surgery was performed, plastic surgeons had an idea to reuse the extracted fat to fill another place of the body.

 Despite a large number of different, including sophisticated methods of the correction of breast, buttocks, and face, some small defects are still possible.
 It can be insufficient volume or projection, asymmetry of the décolleté zone.
 To correct these shortcomings, and even, in exceptional cases, completely reconstruct the breast, it’s possible to transplant the patient’s fat with the help of lipofilling.

-The principle of the method consists in transplanting the patient’s fat from the potential donor place into the problem area.
+The principle of the method consists of transplanting the patient’s fat from the potential donor place into the problem area.

 This method is actually a fat transplant: it means that the fat must be accepted and mastered by the recipient.
 New injections are made in the pectoral muscle and under the skin for reconstruction with the help of prostheses or in all tissue surfaces for autogenous reconstruction.